pygame-community/pygame-geometry/README.md

 to install pygame_geometry.

 ## Help
-The documentation is a work in progress, but you can check out the `examples` folder to learn how to use this library.
+If you're getting started with this library, you can check the `docs` directory to see the documentation or the `examples` directory to see the use-case of this library.

 ## Credits
 Thanks to [Emc2356](https://github.com/Emc2356) and